 If you used the Wild Ones discount, please bring proof of membership.
-Please bring a Triton College ID if you will be using the Triton College Staff/Student Discount.
+Please bring a Triton College ID or Domincan ID if you will be using those discounted tickets.

 How can I become a member and support the work that Wild Ones does?